pawelszydlo/bash-cmd-timer/README.md

 The timer is started by the DEBUG trap and stopped throught PROMPT_COMMAND.

 ###Known issues
-* On OSX the trap is not removed when uninstalling.
+* Trap is not removed when uninstalling.
 It will disappear in your new session or you can remove it manually by running:
 ```bash
 trap - DEBUG
 ```